opus1993/pubrepo/content/post/Servitization/index.md

 projects: []
 ---

-A new wave of changes is upon us that is fueling major shifts in the global economy and wider society.
-These changes, or megatrends, are enormous in their impact.
+Beyond our immediate concerns about SARS-CoV-19 in 2020, there are changes that are fueling major shifts in the global economy and wider society.
+These changes, or megatrends, will be enormous in their impact.

 ----

-The megatrends include:
+Four megatrends include:

 1. __Digitalization__